Skip to content

 Lazy validation

-Instead of passing validators= argument to Dynaconf class you can register validators after the instance is created and trigger it manually.
+Instead of passing validators= argument to Dynaconf class you can register validators after the instance is created and trigger validation manually.

 Register